NajaAFonseca/yeaaa/_pages/Notes-Completion.md

 - Where does the values of true and false come out?
 Is this a boolean statement?
 How was I supposed to tell if it was?

 Q5 How nested loops with lists function
-- Makes sense. would of gotten it right though.
+- Makes sense.
+Would of gotten it right though.
 Probably just a misclick not gonna lie.

 Q6 Inputs provided by customer on food delivery app
 - I thought that the question meant, the credit card or payment info for the purchaser as in the customer giving payment info to the cashregister.
 If I was an English Major, I would've been able to read.
 Actually, I wouldn't even be illeterate.
 Clearly, a questioin issue, I'm all good though.